abraaum/master_project/README.md

 **Ordmm_Land.py**:
 - Added scaling for the maximum conductance, meaning all Gs where s is the ion.
 Variable name in the code for each ion s is Gs_rate.
+- Added celltypes (used Matlab code for reference).
+In the code, celltype=0 is endo, 1 is epi, and 2 is m.
 -

 **Ordmm_Land_em_coupling.py**: